afritz1/OpenTESArena/CONTRIBUTING.md

 #### Other Notes
 - Prefer pure functions and immutable data.
 - Avoid mutable globals and static variables.
-- `new` and `delete` should never be necessary. `std::make_unique<T>()` takes care of that for us.
+- `new` and `delete` should never be necessary. `std::make_unique` takes care of that for us.
 - Use post-increment (`i++`) everywhere except with iterators, in which case use pre-increment (`++iter`) to avoid unnecessary copies.
-- Code should work in both 32-bit and 64-bit, and on Windows and Linux (fortunately, SDL2 and the C++14 standard library take care of a lot of this for us).
+- Code should work in both 32-bit and 64-bit, and on Windows, Linux, and macOS (fortunately, SDL2 and the C++14 standard library take care of a lot of this for us).
 - Alphabetize each group of header includes.
 This makes it much easier to find the one you're looking for (via binary search!).
+Code is read much more often than it is written.
 - Personally, I use `this` for accessing class members.
 It is very convenient to use with Visual Studio's auto-complete, it keeps local variables unambiguous, and I've never needed to mangle the names of class members with sigils.
 - Follow the formatting of nearby code (i.e., if it uses tabs instead of spaces, then use tabs).